silnrsi/font-ramsina/documentation/source/productsite/announcement.md

-We are very pleased to announce the release of East Syriac Marcus New, a new font for the East Syriac style of the Syriac script.
+We are very pleased to announce the release of Ramsina, a new font for the East Syriac style of the Syriac script.

 ### Changes